 When done well, both options can achieve excellent aesthetic results.

-Every decision made today affects how long it lasts in the future.
+You only have one natural tooth.
+Every decision made today affects how long it lasts.